-As far as creating a division between Israel and the Church, Satan understands very well that God’s elect are one whole in Heaven and upon the earth, and they are going to remove His Kingdom from the earth when the Lord Jesus appears from Heaven.
+As far as creating a division between Israel and the Church, Satan knows very well that God’s elect are one whole in Heaven and on the earth, and that they are going to remove his Kingdom from the earth when the Lord Jesus appears from Heaven.
 Abraham, Moses, Paul, and Peter will be in that one army.
 It is the song of Moses and the Lamb.

 Another currently preached error is that concerning eternal mansions in the spirit world as our goal.
 It may be true that the error of “making Heaven our home” has come into Christian thinking as the Catholic Church, in the early centuries, reached out to embrace other religions.
 I am not at all certain of this, but it is true that other religions present the spirit Paradise as our eternal goal.

-In the nineteenth century another error appeared.
+In the nineteenth century, another error appeared.
 It is that of the “rapture” of the believers to Heaven.
-The reason the rapture error is so destructive is that it leaves the believers unprepared for the evil days that are approaching the earth, especially America.
+The reason the rapture error is very destructive is that it leaves the believers unprepared for the evil days that are approaching the earth, especially America.

-I have pointed out in previous essays, including the essay placed on the Pastor’s Page of the wor.org site of Sunday, October 30th, 2011, the explanation why I Thessalonians 4:13-18 absolutely has nothing whatever to do with a rapture, as the rapture currently is preached.
-This latest essay is on the Library Page of our Internet site, and also in the Kindle library.
+I have pointed out in previous articles, including the article placed on the Pastor’s Page of the wor.org site of Sunday, October 30th, 2011, the explanation of why I Thessalonians 4:13-18 absolutely has nothing whatever to do with a rapture, as the rapture currently is preached.
+This article is on the Library Page of our Internet site, and also in the Kindle library.
+I named this article, “’Til I See You Again” (free download).
 In addition, on the Audio Page of the site, one can hear me yelling at the congregation.
 I used to yell a lot, not so much any more.

-Not only is the rapture teaching a fantasy concocted by the adamic nature that loves to avoid pain as much as possible, the entire concept of mansions in Heaven—a fantasy embraced by people who are finding life on the earth unpleasant.
+Not only is the rapture teaching a fantasy concocted by the adamic nature that loves to avoid pain as much as possible, the entire concept of mansions in Heaven is a fantasy embraced by people who are finding life on the earth unpleasant.
 You will look in vain in the Bible for any description of mansions in Heaven.

-Now, in this essay, we are going to discuss Heaven, and the coming to earth of the Kingdom of God.
-The coming of the Kingdom and the appearing of the Lord Jesus is so close at hand that some of God’s preachers are beginning to mention the Kingdom rather than how happy we will be Heaven doing nothing of interest to a vital person.
+Now, in this article, we are going to discuss Heaven, and the coming to earth of the Kingdom of God.
+The coming of the Kingdom and the appearing of the Lord Jesus is so close at hand that some of God’s preachers are beginning to mention the Kingdom rather than how happy we will be Heaven doing nothing that would interest a vital person.